Reconstructing AGN X-ray spectral parameter distributions with Bayesian methods II: Population inference: The XMM -COSMOS survey

-Spectra of these sources are extracted directly from the 10-band mosaics using our C++ aperture photometry tool \texttt{xphot}\,\footnote{\url{https://github.com/domeckert/xphot}} as described in Paper~\rom{1}.
-The radius of the source region is fixed to 30 arcsec, and the background region is an annulus from 60 arcsec to 90 arcsec away from the source center, to avoid remaining contamination from the source.
-The areas covered by neighboring sources of the catalog are masked when extracting the background spectrum.
+The spectra of these sources were extracted directly from the 10-band mosaics using our C++ aperture photometry tool \texttt{xphot}\,\footnote{\url{https://github.com/domeckert/xphot}}, as described in Paper~\rom{1}.
+The radius of the source region was fixed to 30 arcsec, and the background region was an annulus from 60 arcsec to 90 arcsec away from the source center, to avoid remaining contamination from the source.
+The areas covered by neighboring sources (with 30-arcsecond-radius aperture) in the catalog were masked when extracting the background spectrum.
+In this paper we neglected the impact of photons smeared more than 30 arcsec away from the source position by the \emph{XMM-Newton} point spread function (PSF), as except for a $\sim10$\% underestimation of the luminosities the effect was found to be small (see Appendix \ref{sec:psf}).
+A correction for photon loss by the PSF will be included when applying our technique to future surveys.